RHernandez44/CommandNotes/Cmd Line/Privilege Escalation.md

 There are two ways to get LinEnum on the target machine.

 1. Go to the directory that you have your local copy of LinEnum stored in, and start a Python web server using **"python3 -m http.server 8000"** .
-Then using **"wget"** on the target machine, and your local IP, you can grab the file from your local machine.
+Then using **"wget"** on the target machine, and your local IP, you can grab thfile from your local machine.
 Then make the file executable using the command **"chmod +x FILENAME.sh"**.
 2. if you have sufficient permissions, copy the raw LinEnum code from your local machine and paste it into a new file on the target, using Vi or Nano.
 Once you've done this, you can save the file with the **".sh"** extension.
 Then make the file executable using the command **"chmod +x FILENAME.sh"**.

 Start a server from the directory that contains LinEnum.sh